-1.3.4 AFI 32-7040: Air Quality Compliance & Resource Management
+2.3.4 AFMAN 32-7002: Environmental Compliance and Pollution Prevention

-This Air Force Instruction (AFI) implements AFPD 32-70, Environmental Quality; provides details of the Air Force Air Quality Compliance and Resource Management Program; and explains how to assess, attain, and sustain compliance with the CAA; other federal, state, and local environmental regulations.
-AFI 32-7040 mandates the use of the Air Conformity Applicability Model (ACAM) for performing all air quality impact assessments under both NEPA and General Conformity.
-(AFI 32-7040)
+This Air Force Manual (AFMAN) implements AFPD 32-70, Environmental Considerations in Air Force Programs and Activities, and AFI 32-7001, Environmental Management.
+Chapter 3 provides details of the Air Force Air Quality Compliance and Resource Management Program; and explains how to assess, attain, and sustain compliance with the CAA; other federal, state, and local environmental regulations.
+AFMAN 32-7002 mandates the use of accurate site-specific data along with the most accurate calculation methodologies or estimating techniques and tools validated by the AFCEC/CZ Air Quality SME.
+Currently the Air Conformity Applicability Model (ACAM) is the only estimating technique and tool validated by the AFCEC/CZ Air Quality SME for performing all air quality impact assessments under both NEPA and General Conformity.
+(AFMAN 32-7002)

-1.3.5 AFI 32-7091: Environmental Management Outside the U.S.
+2.3.5 AFI 32-7091: Environmental Management Outside the U.S.